Georgism: Communities

 Georgist ideas were also adopted to some degree in Australia, Hong Kong, Singapore, South Africa, South Korea, and Taiwan.
 In these countries, governments still levy some type of land value tax, albeit with exemptions.
-Many municipal governments of the US depend on real property tax as their main source of revenue, although such taxes are not Georgist as they generally include the value of buildings and other improvements.
+Many municipal governments of the United States depend on real-property tax as their main source of revenue, although such taxes are not Georgist as they generally include the value of buildings and other improvements.
 One exception is the town of Altoona, Pennsylvania, which for a time in the 21st century only taxed land value, phasing in the tax in 2002, relying on it entirely for tax revenue from 2011, and ending it 2017; the Financial Times noted that "Altoona is using LVT in a city where neither land nor buildings have much value".

+In 2023, Detroit mayor Mike Duggan and Michigan State Representative Stephanie Young proposed replacing existing property taxes with a land-value tax.
+After the Great Recession and city's 2013 bankruptcy, speculators bought cheap property, expecting to profit from the city's recovery.
+This plan to shift the cost of municipal services to owners of empty land, while exempting community gardens and parks, will require approval from the Michigan Legislature and Detroit City Council before being added as a ballot measure for Detroit residents.

 Institutes and organizations

-Various organizations still exist that continue to promote the ideas of Henry George.
+Various organizations exist that continue to promote George's ideas.
 According to The American Journal of Economics and Sociology, the periodical Land&Liberty, established in 1894, is "the longest-lived Georgist project in history".
 Founded during the Great Depression in 1932, the Henry George School of Social Science in New York offers courses, sponsors seminars, and publishes research in the Georgist paradigm.
 Also in the US, the Lincoln Institute of Land Policy was established in 1974 based on the writings of Henry George.
 It "seeks to improve the dialogue about urban development, the built environment, and tax policy in the United States and abroad".

-The Henry George Foundation continues to promote the ideas of Henry George in the United Kingdom.
-The IU is an international umbrella organisation that brings together organizations worldwide that seek land value tax reform.
+Other major organizations include the Henry George Foundation, which continues to promote George's ideas in the United Kingdom.
+The IU, an international umbrella organization that brings together organizations worldwide that seek land-value tax reform.
+Prosper Australia, which has promoted George's ideas in Australia since the early 20th century.
+Common Ground USA, including its local chapters, and Common Wealth Canada, both of which are dedicated to spreading Georgist policies and views in their respective North American countries.